kubecost/docs/aws-out-of-cluster.md

 Modifications incurred on account-level tags may take several hours to update on Kubecost.
 Note that upon such a modification, historical data going back 15 days will be updated to contain the new tag values.

+Your AWS account will need to support the `organizations:ListAccounts` and `organizations:ListTagsForResource` policies to benefit from this feature.

 ## Having issues?